unrulybeardo/saist/README.md

 Aist (Arch Install Script Template) is a longer version of saist that's setup with feedback to let the user know whats up while running, and is in a more traditional scripting style implementing functions.

+To run saist from a live Arch iso, run:

  wget https://raw.githubusercontent.com/jeffscode/saist/master/aist && chmod +x aist

  or tinyurl: wget https://tinyurl.com/aist-4-arch && chmod +x aist